 UC San Diego Extension

-Students wishing to use UC San Diego Extension course work taken prior to admission at UC San Diego as a graduate student in partial satisfaction of requirements for a master’s degree must file a General Petition with the Office of Graduate Studies.
-Acceptance of such course work is subject to the regulations on transferring credit (which are described elsewhere in this catalog), the recommendation of the major department, and approval of the dean of Graduate Studies, and will be considered upon satisfactory completion of course work in a regular session.
+Students wishing to use UC San Diego Extension course work taken prior to admission at UC San Diego as a graduate student in partial satisfaction of requirements for a master’s degree must file a General Petition with the Graduate Division.
+Acceptance of such course work is subject to the regulations on transferring credit (which are described elsewhere in this catalog), the recommendation of the major department, and approval of the dean of the Graduate Division, and will be considered upon satisfactory completion of course work in a regular session.

 Postdoctoral education emphasizes scholarship and continued research training for individuals who have recently completed a doctoral degree.
 The postdoctoral scholar conducts research under the general oversight of a faculty mentor in preparation for a career position in academe, industry, government, or the nonprofit sector.